-The experimental setup (Fig. 2) is made of an hand-made pendulum, an Arduino UNO R3 board, an Infra-Red (IR) trasmitter-receiver pair sensors, a meterstick, a breadboard, Dupont cables, USB cable, an hand-made support having U-shap, a calipers e and one computer.
+The experimental setup is shown in Fig. 2 and it is made of mechanic and electronic systems.
+The first one consist of a hand-made pendulum made of a wood support, a nylon string and a spherical mass.
+The second one consist of an Arduino UNO R3 board, an IR trasmitter-receiver pair sensors, a breadboard, Dupont cables, USB cable and one computer.